Page 3

 Page 3, or Page Three, was a British newspaper convention of publishing a large image of a topless female glamour model (known as a Page 3 girl) on the third page of mainstream red top tabloids.
-The Sun introduced the feature in November 1970, which boosted its readership and prompted competing tabloids—including The Daily Mirror, The Sunday People, and The Daily Star—to begin featuring topless models on their own third pages.
+Introduced in November 1969 by The Sun, the feature boosted the paper's readership and prompted competing tabloids—including The Daily Mirror, The Sunday People and The Daily Star—to begin featuring topless models on their own third pages.
 Well-known Page 3 models included Linda Lusardi, Samantha Fox, Katie Price, and Keeley Hazell.

-Although Page 3's defenders portrayed it as a harmless British cultural tradition, the feature was controversial throughout its history, drawing criticism both from conservatives, who tended to view it as softcore pornography inappropriate for inclusion in national newspapers, and feminists, who argued that Page 3 objectified women's bodies, negatively affected girls' and women's body image, and perpetuated sexism.
-Some politicians, most notably Clare Short and Caroline Lucas, campaigned to have Page 3 images banned from newspapers, although other politicians, including Nick Clegg and Ed Vaizey, expressed concern that such a ban would compromise press freedom.
+Although supporters of Page 3 defended it as a harmless British cultural tradition, the feature generated controversy throughout its history.
+It attracted criticism both from conservatives, who tended to view it as softcore pornography inappropriate for inclusion in national newspapers, and feminists, who argued that Page 3 objectified women's bodies, negatively affected girls' and women's body image, and perpetuated sexism.
+Labour Party MP Clare Short began campaigning in the mid-1980s to have Page 3 images banned from newspapers; her efforts were subsequently supported by other MPs, including Harriet Harman, Stella Creasy, Lynne Featherstone, and Caroline Lucas.
+Some politicians, including Nick Clegg and Ed Vaizey, expressed concern that banning the feature would compromise press freedom.
 The British government never enacted legislation against Page 3.

-In 2012, activist Lucy-Anne Holmes launched the No More Page 3 campaign with the goal of persuading newspaper editors and owners to end the feature voluntarily.
-The campaign gained support from over 140 MPs, as well as a number of trade unions, universities, and women's groups.
+In 2012, activist Lucy-Anne Holmes launched the No More Page 3 campaign with the goal of persuading newspaper editors and owners to voluntarily end the feature.
+The campaign collected over 240,000 signatures on an online petition and gained support from over 140 MPs, as well as trade unions, universities, and women's groups.
 In February 2013, Rupert Murdoch, owner of The Sun, suggested that Page 3 could become a "halfway house", featuring glamour photographs without showing nudity.
-In August of that year, The Suns Republic of Ireland edition replaced topless Page 3 girls with clothed glamour models.
-The Sun's UK editions followed suit in January 2015, discontinuing Page 3 after more than 44 years.
-In April 2019, The Daily Star became the last print daily to move to a clothed glamour format, ending the Page 3 convention in Britain's mainstream tabloid press.
-As of 2025, the only British tabloid still publishing topless models is the niche Sunday Sport.
+In August of that year, The Sun replaced topless Page 3 girls with clothed glamour models in its Republic of Ireland edition.
+In January 2015, its UK editions also moved to a clothed glamour format, after printing topless Page 3 images for over 45 years.
+In April 2019, The Daily Star became the last print daily to cease printing topless images, ending the convention in Britain's mainstream tabloid press.
+As of 2026, the only British tabloid still publishing topless models is the niche Sunday Sport.